-Prerequisites: Intermediate Algebra (Math 0310) or placement by testing.

-English 0305 or 0316 (developmental reading) or placement into college

-Level English by testing.

-English 0307 or 0326 (developmental writing) or placement into college

-Level English by testing.
+Prerequisites: College Algebra (Math 1314) or placement by testing.
+English 0305 or 0316 (developmental reading) or placement into college Level English by testing.
+English 0307 or 0326 (developmental writing) or placement into college Level English by testing.

 This is a rigorous college level mathematics course.
 Hence, in order to be successful in the class, it is important that you are prepared for it.
 Otherwise, it will only slow your progress and hurt your grade.
-The pretest and review consists of watching the videos on essential topics that you are expected to know wellbefore taking this class: Order of operations with integers, fractions, exponents, factoring, rational expressions and radicals.
-You need to master these topics before you can understand the material we aregoing to cover in 1314.
-If you cannot recall them after watching the videos, please email me or come talk to me during my office hours and we will discuss your options which may include enrolling for Math 0310 first.

-Required Materials: 1)Pearson MyLab Math Online Homework System:

-This includes the eBook for the course and the Online Homework System.

-You are required to register at

-www.pearsonmylabandmastering.com by Wednesday, January 23rd, 2019.

-MyLab Math homework system is required for this class.
+Required Materials:1)Pearson MyLab Math Online Homework System:This includes the eBook for the course and the Online Homework System.
+You are required to register at www.pearsonmylabandmastering.com by Wednesday, January 23rd, 2019.MyLab Math homework system is required for this class.
 You may be dropped from the class if you fail to register and do your homework.
 Registration instruction can be downloaded on the course website.
 You can get temporarily access for 7 days before you have to pay.
 However, eventually you must purchase the access code for MLM.
 The code is available for purchase from the LSC bookstore.